dev-brendanprice/D2-Synergy/CONTRIBUTE.md

 ### Resources

 ##### [BuildStruct](https://github.com/brendanprice2003/QueryVendorBounties) -
-Clone my BuildStruct repo to query bounties that are actively being sold by a respective vendor
+Clone my (and use the Readme.md) BuildStruct repo to query bounties that are actively being sold by a specified vendor via vendorHash

 ##### [Destiny Datasets](https://data.destinysets.com/) -
 You should also utilize destinydatasets to query each bounty via the definitions to determine what the bounty entails